sebasbsas/realNFT/README.md

 🕵🏻‍♂️ Inspect the `Debug Contracts` tab to figure out what address is the owner of YourCollectible?

-🔏 You can also check out your smart contract `YourCollectible.cairo` in `packages/snfoundry/contracts`.
+🔏 You can also check out your smart contract `your_collectible.cairo` in `packages/snfoundry/contracts`.

 💼 Take a quick look at your deploy script `deploy.ts` in `packages/snfoundry/script-ts`.